vmandic/az204-exam-prep/AZ-204 learning questions and notes.md

     - encryption at rest is DEFAULT, Azure manages by default, you can use __Azure data vault__ to use your encryption key
     - you can attach additional Disks/LUNs you customize as the main disk
 - select networking options
-    - create a virtual network with a new subnet and public IOPS
+    - create a virtual network with a new subnet and public IP
     - select NIC security group
     - allow public inbound ports (same as before)
     - create a new (network) load balancer or use an existing